pingcap/blog/tidb-devcon-2018-recap.md

 #### TiDB Syncer

-TiDB Syncer is a smart tool to migrate data from MySQL to TiDB in real-time.
-It poses as a MySQL slave and listens to the changes of master by parsing the MySQL Binary Logs, and replaying the changes sequentially on the TiDB instance.
+TiDB Syncer is a smart tool to migrate data from MySQL to TiDB in real time.
+It poses as a MySQL secondary and listens to the changes of primary by parsing the MySQL Binary Logs, and replaying the changes sequentially on the TiDB instance.

 ![TiDB Syncer](media/syncer.png)